 - the name of the London Metropolitan University course you wish to study or the field of study you are interested in

 3. Complete our online Clearing application form or call our Clearing hotline on 0800 032 4441 – our helpful advisers will talk you through your application.
 International applicants, including EU applicants who do not have settled or pre-settled status in the UK, should read our information for international students.

-4. Once we've made you an offer you will need to decline your firm offer place through UCAS Track.
+4. Once we've made you an offer you will need to decline your firm offer place through the UCAS Hub.
 This will mean you're released into Clearing and will be able to accept your London Met offer via UCAS.
 Our friendly advisers will talk you through what you need to do if you need any help.
 Find out more about declining your place on the UCAS website.

-5. Once you've been released into Clearing you will need to log in to UCAS Track and enter London Metropolitan University as your Clearing choice.
+5. Once you've been released into Clearing you will need to log into the UCAS Hub and enter London Metropolitan University as your Clearing choice.
 Our UCAS institution code is L68.

 6. Once you've secured your place at London Met and if you have applied for funding already, you need to make sure you notify Student Finance England that you've changed university.

 7. Follow any other instructions our advisers give you and then relax.
 Once we've confirmed your place you can begin to look forward to enjoying university life.